 This course will focus on the analysis, creation and use of imagery for communication purposes, along with an introduction to symbol and icon design as it relates to branding.
 Processes and techniques for creating images are explored.
 Projects incorporate symbolism, concept development and integration of image and text.
 This course will build upon the principles and theories learned in Graphic Design Studio I with project solutions developed for print media, motion and digital use.
 (Pre-requisites: GRDE-106 and (GRDE-107 or FDTN-141) or equivalent courses.)
 Lab 3, Studio 2 (Fall).

 This course will focus on the development of graphic communication from prehistory through the present.
 This course will provide students with knowledge and understanding of the places, people, events; historical and cultural factors; and technological innovations that have influenced the practice of graphic design.
 Lectures are complemented by guest speakers, archive visits, videos, research projects, critical essay writing, and discussion.
 (Prerequisites: ARTH-136 or equivalent course and completion of First Year Writing (FYW) requirement.)
 Lecture 3 (Fall, Spring).

 Students will expand upon the principles of grid theory, text and display typography, sequence, page layout, and type and image integration as they relate to a range of design applications: posters, instructional materials, brochures, magazines, books, etc. Visual organization and message communication are stressed.
 This course builds upon the content taught in Typography and Design Imagery courses.
 Appropriate layout and imaging software skills are integrated.
-(Prerequisites: GRDE-201 and GRDE-202 or equivalent courses.)
-Studio 5 (Spring).
+(Prerequisite: GRDE-201 or GRDE-202 or equivalent course.)
+Lab 5 (Spring).

 Interactive Design I